margauxf/LCS_Scott_Reef/README.md

 <h1> Dataset for the manuscript "Investigating transport in a tidally-driven coral atoll flow using Lagrangian Coherent Structures" </h1>

-Data repository for the manuscript submitted to Geophysical Research Letters.
+Data repository for the manuscript submitted to Limnology and Oceanography.

 <h2>Drifter data</h2>